aximilli1212/peterhdd.github.io/_posts/2020-02-16-using-firebase-queries-in-flutter.md

 ```dart
 dbRef.orderByChild("name").startAt("s").once()
 ```
-Then you will retrieve all the data that has a node `name` with first letter equal to `s`:
+Then you will retrieve all the data that has a node `name` with first letter equal to `s` or greater than `s`:

 ```json
   "-M0FJ-WJXYDS-TPehYzV" : {